Skip to main content Skip to footer

 Time: 12 noon – 2pm

 In August 2024, the Town of Wasaga Beach attended AMO and passed a motion calling on the Province for a new deal.
-This new deal includes a Municipal-Provincial Task Force to achieve greater investment and greater alignment between the Town and the Province regarding planning and operations at Wasaga Beach Provincial Park.
+This new deal must include greater investment and greater alignment between the Town and the Province regarding planning and operations at Wasaga Beach Provincial Park.

-Today, that dream has not yet been realized, the Town is seeking alignment, large parcels of provincially-owned land are sitting vacant, and provincial park infrastructure is crumbling.
+Today, that dream has not yet been realized, large parcels of provincially-owned land are sitting vacant, and provincial park infrastructure is crumbling.

 The good news?
 Now is the right time for a reset.

-This year, the Town of Wasaga Beach turns 50.
+Last year, the Town of Wasaga Beach turned 50.
 As we celebrate the past, we're looking ahead to the future.
-We see a once-in-a-generation opportunity for the Town and Province to work together in close alignment on a strategy for the Town of Wasaga Beach for the next 50 years — to reimagine Wasaga Beach Provincial Park, and help Wasaga Beach develop into a complete community and a thriving, year-round recreation destination.
+We see a once-in-a-generation opportunity for the Town and Province to work together in close alignment on a strategy for Wasaga Beach for the next fifty years — to reimagine Wasaga Beach Provincial Park, and help our community develop into a complete community and a thriving, year-round recreation destination.

 Meet Mayor Smith and our team.